 Initializes a critical section object and sets the spin count for the critical section.
-Spinning means that when a thread tries to acquire a critical section that is locked, the thread enters a loop, checks to see if the lock is released, and if the lock is not released, the thread goes to sleep.
+When a thread tries to acquire a critical section that is locked, the thread spins: it enters a loop which iterates spin count times, checking to see if the lock is released.
+If the lock is not released before the loop finishes, the thread goes to sleep to wait for the lock to be released.

 Syntax